MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_04_explore_nsg.md

     1. Select **Associate**.
     1. In the field for selecting network interface associations, select the **drown-down arrow**, select **sc900-winvmXXX**, then select **ok** on the bottom of the window.
 Once the interface is associated to the NSG, it will show up on the list.

 1. From the left navigation pane, select **Inbound security rules**.
 The default inbound rules deny all inbound traffic that is not from a virtual network or an Azure load balancer so you need to set up a rule to allow inbound RDP traffic (traffic on port 3389).
-Recall that you cannot remove the default rules, but you can override them by creating rules with higher priorities.
+An important point to call out is that you cannot remove the default rules, but you can override them by creating rules with higher priorities.

 1. From the top of the page, select **Add**.
 On the Add inbound security rule window, specify the following settings:
     1. Source:  **Any**